ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 ### Time talk
 - presupposed meaning of the 'EAT': EAT < ST
 - Usual neo-Reichenbachian time ontology: ET <-> RT <-> ST
-	- RT is unspecified when aspect is morphologically invisible
+	- RT is unspecified when aspect is morphologically invisible (*-ass/ess-* for perfective)

 ## Thesis (3) Evidentiality without "evidentials"
 - How we differ from Lee or Chung's account